Category Archives: Linda Hunt

 Qualities that I adore.

 I hoped Popeye would follow the same formula, but strangely and disappointingly, it doesn’t.
-The end product feels nothing like an Altman film and is a wacky, jagged attempted comedic affair that results in disappointment.
+The end product feels nothing like an Altman film and is a wacky, jagged, attempted-comedy affair that leaves one disappointed.

-Desperately, it regains some semblance of control during the mid-section when sentimental and touching musical numbers surface, but this cannot save the film from mediocrity.
+Desperately, it regains some semblance of control in the midsection as sentimental, touching musical numbers surface, but this cannot save the film from mediocrity.

 The entire affair seems rather pointless and overly messy.